View Alexandra Mehos's Obituary on HoustonChronicle.com and share memories

 1919-2019

-Alexandra Caravageli Mehos passed away on Monday, the 2nd of December 2019, five days after celebrating her 100th birthday.
+Alexandra Caravageli Mehos was born on the 27th of November 1919, and passed away in Houston on Monday, the 2nd of December 2019, just five days after celebrating her 100th birthday.

-A full obituary is to be published in this weekend's Saturday edition of the Houston Chronicle.
+Born in Galveston, to where her parents immigrated from Greece in the early 1900's, she was a longtime resident of Houston having lived the majority of her life in Galveston before moving to Houston.

+Alexandra spent most of her life caring for others, including family, friends, and anyone in need who crossed her path.
+When she wasn't caring for her children as they were growing up in Galveston, Alexandra visited the local Galveston hospitals on nearly a daily basis to comfort friends and acquaintances.
+After those friends left the hospital, she would return to visit the patients she met residing in the adjacent beds.
+She often served as an interpreter for Greek immigrant patients at the hospital.

+The family will then gather for a private entombment at Forest Park East Cemetery in Webster.

+In lieu of customary remembrances, and for those desiring, the family requests with gratitude that memorial contributions in Mrs. Mehos' name be directed to Annunciation Greek Orthodox Cathedral, 3511 Yoakum Blvd., Houston, TX, 77007; or to the .

-Please visit Mrs. Mehos' online memorial tribute at GeoHLewis.com where memories and words of comfort and condolence may be shared electronically with her family.
+Please visit Mrs. Mehos' online memorial tribute where memories and words of comfort and condolence may be shared electronically with her family.

-There you may also opt to receive notifications when service information is updated by selecting the "Receive Notifications" icon.